When is there a breach of contract?

 Identification of the contractual partners

-The clear identification of the contractual partners by means of their full names, legal form and addresses is essential in order to be able to act legally in the event of a dispute or breach of contract.
+Clearly identifying the contracting parties by their full names, legal status, and addresses is essential to ensure legal capacity in the event of a dispute or breach of contract.

 Open communication